-2012-13 State Share Ratio for building projects approved by the voters prior to July 1, 1998: The higher of the calculated 2012-13 current year Building Aid ratio or the selected Building Aid ratio for aids payable in 2011-12.
-(Selected 2011-12 aid ratio = the highest Building Aid ratio of any aid year from 1981-82 through 2010-11.)
+2015-16 State Share Ratio for building projects approved by the voters prior to July 1, 1998: The higher of the calculated 2015-16 current year Building Aid ratio or the selected Building Aid ratio for aids payable in 2014-15.
+(Selected 2014-15 aid ratio = the highest Building Aid ratio of any aid year from 1981-82 through 2013-14.)

-2012-13 State Share Ratio for building projects approved by the voters on or after July 1, 1998, but before July 1, 2000: The 2012-13 state share ratio for these projects is computed by selecting the higher of the calculated current year Building Aid ratio or the selected Building Aid ratio for aids payable in 2011-12.
-This selected state share ratio is then enhanced by an additional incentive apportionment of 10 percent of approved building expenses.
-The sum of this additional incentive aid, Regular Building Aid, and Reorganization Incentive Building Aid, however, cannot exceed 95 percent of the approved building expenses.
+2015-16 State Share Ratio for building projects approved by the voters on or after July 1, 1998, but before July 1, 2000: The 2015-16 state share ratio for these projects is computed by selecting the higher of the calculated current year Building Aid ratio or the selected Building Aid ratio for aids payable in 2014-15.
+This selected state share ratio is then enhanced by an additional incentive apportionment of 10 percent of approved building expenditures.
+The sum of this additional incentive aid, Regular Building Aid, and Reorganization Incentive Building Aid, however, cannot exceed 95 percent of the approved building expenditures.
 The 10% incentive is not payable for energy performance contracts that are not voter approved, aid on security cameras and other security/safety devices or Building Condition Survey Aid.

-2012-13 State Share Ratio for building projects approved by the voters on or after July 1, 2000: The 2012-13 state share ratio for these projects is computed by selecting the higher of a) of the calculated current year Building Aid ratio or b)the remainder of the selected Building Aid ratio for aids payable in 1999-00 minus 10 percent or c) for districts with a pupil wealth ratio greater than 2.5 and an alternate pupil wealth ratio less than 0.85 in the 2000-01 aid year, for projects with a voter approval date between 7/1/05 and 6/30/08: 1.263 multiplied by the State sharing ratio.
-This final, selected ratio is then enhanced by an additional incentive apportionment of 10 percent of approved building expenses.
-The sum of this additional incentive aid, Regular Building Aid, and Reorganization Incentive Building Aid, however, cannot exceed 95 percent of the approved building expenses.
+2015-16 State Share Ratio for building projects approved by the voters on or after July 1, 2000: The 2015-16 state share ratio for these projects is computed by selecting the higher of a) of the calculated current year Building Aid ratio or b)the remainder of the selected Building Aid ratio for aids payable in 1999-00 minus 10 percent or c) for districts with a pupil wealth ratio greater than 2.5 and an alternate pupil wealth ratio less than 0.85 in the 2000-01 aid year, for projects with a voter approval date between 7/1/05 and 6/30/08: 1.263 multiplied by the State sharing ratio.
+This final, selected ratio is then enhanced by an additional incentive apportionment of 10 percent of approved building Aid, however, cannot exceed 95 percent of the approved building Aid, and Reorganization Incentive Building Aid, however, cannot exceed 95 percent of the approved building expenditures.
 Please note that for projects that are not approved by the voters and are not emergency projects, such as energy performance contracts, this additional incentive aid is not payable.

-High Need Supplemental Building Aid Ratio (HNSBAR) for identified high needs districts with projects approved by the voters on or after July 1, 2005 and for aid on lease expense, building condition survey expense, and capital outlay exception expenses; i.e., projects <\$100,001, emergency projects: For projects eligible to be aided by the HNSBAR, the maximum aid ratio is 98%; the maximum remains 95% for all other projects.
-Click here for more information on the HNSBAR:http://stateaid.nysed.gov/build/hnsbar\060805.htm
+High Need Supplemental Building Aid Ratio (HNSBAR) for identified high needs districts with projects approved by the voters on or after July 1, 2005 and for aid on lease expenditures, building condition survey expenditures, and capital outlay exception expenditures; i.e., projects <\$100,001, emergency projects: For projects eligible to be aided by the HNSBAR, the maximum aid ratio is 98%; the maximum remains 95% for all other projects.

+Click here for more information on the HNSBAR: https://stateaid.nysed.gov/build/hnsbar\060805.htm